Njaaga-Gakure/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissions adds execute permission to the owner and the group owner, and read permission to other users, to the file hello

 7-everybody adds execution permission to the owner, the group owner and the other users, to the file hello

+8-James_Bond sets the owner and group permissions to no permissions all and the user has all permissions